Isaiya Katoa

-Isaiya Katoa (born 18 February 2004) is a Tonga international rugby league footballer who plays as a or for the Dolphins in the National Rugby League (NRL).
+Isaiya Katoa (born 18 February 2004) is a Tonga international rugby league footballer who plays as a and captains the Dolphins in the National Rugby League (NRL).

 Background

 Katoa was born in Wellington, New Zealand to a family of Tongan and Cook Islands descent.
 He moved to Sydney at nine years of age where he was educated at Barker College, Hornsby and played junior rugby league for Glenmore Park Brumbies alongside future Wallaby player Joseph Sua'ali'i.

 He is the brother to current NRL player Sione Katoa and second cousin of former Rugby Union footballer Sam Wykes.

 Playing career

 Rugby Union

 Katoa moved to Australia when he was nine.
 He attended Barker College for year 11 and 12.
 Katoa was selected at inside centre for NSW Waratahs Academy u18 team in 2021 after strong performances for Barker College and CAS.
 At Barker, he won a Combined Associated Schools Championship and a Manu Sutherland Shield beating St Joseph's College, Nudgee in 2022.